 The City of Bingen is encouraging residents and business owners affected by the train horns to write letters of support to be included with the City’s application for a Quiet Zone.
 If you would like to add your voice to the application, you can do so in the following ways:

 Compose your own letter supporting a Quiet Zone in Bingen, or click here to use the pre-written version

 Mail your letter to the City of Bingen, P.O.
 Box 607, Bingen WA 98605

 Submit your letter in person at City Hall, 112 N Ash St. in Bingen

 Leave your letter in the drop box located at City Hall to the right of the entry steps

 Sign a Pre-Written letter of support that is available at Bingen City Hall

 Click here to write and submit an electronic letter of support.

 What to Expect

 After the City of Bingen submits an application with letters of support, the Federal Railroad Administration will do an analysis of railroad crossings in Bingen and determine what types of safety measures must be installed to meet Quiet Zone safety requirements.
-This determination will be completed within sixty (60) days of application.

 For more information, please call Bingen City Hall at (509) 493-2122.